 POWER OUTAGE INSPIRES CALIFORNIA RESIDENTS TO THINK DIFFERENTLY ABOUT ENERGY

-Monday afternoon, I found myself sitting on the curb in front of our house as my young son played behind me.
+On Monday afternoon, I found myself sitting on the curb in front of our house as my young son played behind me.
 I chatted with the neighbors, who told me how they saw people with medical devices, such as hearing aids or an oxygen machine, using the community center charging stations.
 There were also CPAP users there and kids with stacks of cell phones using the wifi while they charged their family’s electronics.

-Hearing things like that put into perspective my struggles and reminded me to be humble.
+Hearing things like that put my struggles into perspective and reminded me to be humble.
 However, there was some anger and frustration.
 We had begun to grow accustomed to our new reality, but we didn’t like it.
 Everyone I spoke with commented that something had to change, that they were going to do it differently next time, and that dependence on one source of power had become an unpleasant realization.
 You could sense a seismic shift in their thinking and hear in their voices the conviction that next year, during fire season, they’ll do things differently.

 As a company, we’ve been hearing from many Californians who are now considering going solar to save money, gain more independence from the grid, and help combat the global warming that many think contributes to weather conditions that are worsening the state’s fire seasons.